 The Bush Garden

-Originally published by Anansi in 1971, this attractive new edition of Frye’s timeless essays on literature and painting features an introduction by Canadian literature scholar Linda Hutcheon.
+Originally published by Anansi in 1971, The Bush Garden features Northrop Frye’s timeless essays on Canadian literature and painting.

 Northrop Frye was one of the most distinguished and respected authorities on English literature.
 He was Principal and Chancellor of Victoria College, University of Toronto, and a Fellow of the Royal Society of Canada.
 Among his numerous books are The Educated Imagination, Fearful Symmetry: A Study of William Blake, Anatomy of Criticism, The Great Code, Divisions On a Ground, and The Bush Garden.